top of page

 IMG_2746.jpeg

-I’m an Australian Registered Psychologist who has a slight tendency to do things in an unconventional order.
+I’m an Australian Registered Psychologist who has a slight tendency towards being unconventional.

-I retrained as a psychologist later in life (because why make things easy?), have lived on a water-access-only island, and at various points have played in a rock band — rotating between instruments with enthusiasm if not always technical brilliance.
+I retrained as a psychologist later in life (because why make things easy?), have lived on a water-access-only island, and for the last 30 years have played in a rock band — rotating between instruments with enthusiasm if not always technical brilliance.
 A classic case of jack of all trades, master of none.

 I’m also a parent of three and live in a proudly neurodivergent household, which has shaped my neuroaffirming approach both personally and professionally.